 - The Medical Information Bureau (MIB) is a nonprofit organization that maintains a medical and lifestyle information database on individuals who have applied for life, health, or disability insurance.
 Insurance companies can access this database as part of the underwriting process to determine an applicant’s risk of future medical issues.

 - Motor Vehicle Records

 - Credit History

-Instead, different companies have their set criteria, with some companies being lenient in one area or more strict in another.
+Instead, different companies have their set criteria, some being lenient in one area or more strict in another.

-Those aged between 51 and up, depending on the eligibility requirements, have around a 25% chance of being approved for accelerated underwriting.
+Depending on the eligibility requirements, those aged 51 and up have a 25% chance of being approved for accelerated underwriting.

 To be accepted for accelerated underwriting, you must meet the age and face amount requirements (listed in the table above).